sinnie/learn_web_dev/node.md

   > In Node.js, there are actually two separate kinds of events.
 There are __system events__, which are lower-level events that are handed by libuv, and __custom events__, which are handled by the JavaScript core (event emitter)

 * JavaScript code sometimes wraps calls to the C++ side of Node.
 Often, when an event occurs in libuv, it generates a custom event to make it easier to manage our code and decide what code should run when that event happens.
-This makes it seem as though the system events and the custom events are the same thing.
-However,  they are not.
+This makes it seem as though system events and custom events are the same.
+They are not.

 Node.js implements an event-driven approach by attaching listeners to events.
 When those events fire, the listener executes the provided callback.
 Whenever you call `setTimeout`, `http.get`, or `fs.readFile`, Node.js sends these operations to a different thread, allowing V8 to keep executing the code.
 Node executes the callback when the counter has run down or the I/O operation/http operation has finished.
 Therefore, you can read a file while processing a request in your server, and then make an http call based on the read contents without blocking other requests from being handled.